alban-okoby/alban-okoby/README.md

 ### Hello, welcome to the git of Alban Okoby
-I am one, yes one among millions of software geniuses on the planet.
+I am one among millions of software geniuses on the planet.
 I make the smooth web, enjoyable, fast and useful. <br>
 <!-- A graduate B.Sc (IT-SN) Computer Science and Technology. -->

 "A line of code for an even better world  !"